-Sticking with the theme of airlines, Delta is focusing on a different selling point in this social media campaign that leverages user-generated content (UGC) from customer reviews.
+Sticking with the theme of airlines, Delta focused on a different selling point in this social media campaign that leverages user-generated content (UGC) from customer reviews.

-Although the travel industry is in a state of recovery, disruption remains a problem with the ever-changing Covid-19 situation and various other issues.
-Customers want to book with confidence, knowing any problems they encounter will be dealt with properly, particularly with cancelled flights, delays and other travel disruptions.
+Although the travel industry was in a state of recovery, disruption remained a problem with the ever-changing Covid-19 situation and various other issues.
+Customers wanted to book with confidence, knowing any problems they encountered would be dealt with properly, particularly with cancelled flights, delays and other travel disruptions.

 By showcasing positive customer reviews, Delta reassures travellers that it will do everything it can to ensure they arrive at their destination, even during times of unprecedented challenges for the industry.

-Visit Portugal has been a great example of travel content marketing throughout the pandemic, starting from the moment travel restrictions were first put in place.
+Visit Portugal was a great example of travel content marketing throughout the pandemic, starting from the moment travel restrictions were first put in place.
 In April 2020, it released the Can’t Skip Hope video, perfectly capturing the tone and emotions of the time.

 The video asserted the need to stop and take pause – for the sake of everyone – while promoting solidarity at a time when the world was still coming to grips with the early impact of the pandemic.